 The Applied Sciences Group’s role becomes more successful, and the Hardware group continues to invest in its function.
 In 2002, the group grows from one to five members.
 As it grows, the number of projects exponentially rises, and innovations from this time include a prototype for a surface computer.

 Two more members join the group, and a subgroup is formed around emerging display and integrated sensing.
-This team focuses on creating new surface computing technologies and develops what is known today as the Microsoft Surface computer.
+This team focuses on creating new surface computing technologies and develops what became known as the Microsoft PixelSense (formerly Microsoft Surface) computer.

 Four more people join the team and continue generating and fostering futuristic innovations, including a Surface application that recognizes drinking glasses and also detects the fluid level in each when they are placed on the table, alerting serving staff that a drink needs to be refilled if the table is being used in a restaurant setting.

 The Xbox team invests in the Applied Sciences Group, and team member Johnny Lee is hired to contribute to code-named “Project Natal.”
 Also during this time, Dan Rosenfeld and colleagues from Microsoft Research initiate the multi-touch mouse project effort known as Mouse 2.0.